Local manufacturing helping address supply issues in India: Xiaomi

-New Delhi, Oct 28 (IANS) As consumer electronics companies face supply chain and semiconductor (or chip) shortages across product categories, Xiaomi India said on Thursday that local manufacturing of its devices like smart TVs has helped the company efficiently handle the surge in demand during the ongoing festive season.
+New Delhi: As consumer electronics companies face supply chain and semiconductor (or chip) shortages across product categories, Xiaomi India said on Thursday that local manufacturing of its devices like smart TVs has helped the company efficiently handle the surge in demand during the ongoing festive season.

 The pandemic brought along unpredictable challenges in terms of supply of components and parts across the spectrum.